 You may not know it yet but many of you will end up using many of the skills that are normally associated with the business school but you may be working in a business, a not for profit organization, or in public service.
 Much of the same skill set applies in all three settings.

-If you're interesting in any of these current openings, please contact our president (an engineerinng student) Daniel Ripple at email@example.com.
+If you're interesting in any openings, please contact Nelcir Sandoval at [email protected]

 We look forward to meeting with you in the near future."